 Individual study rooms can be reserved by students registered with the Accessible Learning Centre or by Laurier PhD candidates actively engaged in research.

-Individual quiet study rooms located on floors 3, 5-7.
+Individual quiet study rooms located on floors 3, 5-7 of the Waterloo campus library.
 Tutoring or support persons are permitted in rooms on the 4th floor.

 How to book

 - Book a room using the online booking form up to a week in advance.

 - Bookings are for 3 hour time slots, on a first come first served basis.

 - Rooms may be booked for a maximum of six hours per day unless an extension has been granted (see room regulations below)

 - Pick up and return the key to the Services and Help Desk, main floor.